shugonta/tweetsharp/README.markdown

 ### Discovering API Methods

 TweetSharp uses a consistent method naming convention to help you locate the method you're looking for.
-In general, methods that return multiple results begin with +List+, while methods that return a single result begin with +Get+.
+In general, methods that return multiple results begin with `List`, while methods that return a single result begin with `Get`.
 Most methods, like the Twitter API, have additional parameters for obtaining pages of results rather than the default count.
-Keep in mind that paging methods have limits that you can confirm at [url:http://dev.twitter.com].
+Keep in mind that paging methods have limits that you can confirm at (http://dev.twitter.com).
 Here's a sample of some of the most common Twitter API methods:

     using TweetSharp;